Leasing Hub

 Maintenance

 It's essential to keep on top of the servicing and maintenance of your lease car.
 This includes following the manufacturer's guidelines on service intervals.
 You should also visit an approved garage to carry out any repairs and keep records of work carried out.
-If your lease
+If your lease term is up to three years, there's no need to worry about MOTs.
+But if you are leasing for longer, these also need completing.

 Alternatively, you can choose a maintenance package add-on with your contract for an extra charge.

-Costs at the end of the lease
+Car leasing costs: At the end of the lease

-In most cases, there are no costs at the end of the lease when you hand your car back but, you may incur charges due to various factors such as:
+In most cases, there are no costs at the end of the lease when you hand your car back, but you may incur charges due to various factors such as:

 Excess mileage charge